top of page

 ADOPT-A-TREE PROGRAM

-The Town of Arlington offers residents and businesses the opportunity to be involved in the care of our new street trees so that we help newly planted trees get established and thrive.
-The Adopt-a-Tree program lets people search for a street tree near an address (your home, business, school, etc.) and commit to keeping it healthy by watering and tending to it.
-Caring for a tree during its establishment period (2-3 years) significantly increases the likelihood of its survival.
+Caring for a new tree during its establishment period (2-3 years) significantly increases the likelihood of its survival.
 One of the biggest challenges the town faces in increasing town tree planting is effective tree watering.
-Volunteering to adopt a tree is a wonderful way to serve the community.
+Volunteering to adopt a tree is a wonderful way to serve the community and help our environment.

 Tree Adoption Expectations:

-• Tying a yellow ribbon or bright-colored fabric around your tree's gator bag handle, allowing the Tree Department to quickly see they can move to other trees in need of water.
+• Tying a yellow ribbon or bright-colored fabric around your tree's gator bag handle to indicate the tree is adopted

 • Taking a photo of your adopted tree with your smartphone, at the first watering visit and again in October (preferably before leaves come off)

-• If you plan to be away for a portion of the summer, please find someone to care for your tree during that time, just like you would with an adopted pet.
+• If you plan to be away for a portion of the summer, please find someone to care for your tree during that time

 • Check out watering tips in our tree care section.